-If you are reading this it is likely that you are experiencing some kind of distress or would like to make some type of change in your life and feel that you need some support.
+If you are reading this, it is likely that you are experiencing some kind of distress or would like to make some type of change in your life and feel that you need support.
 You may find that family and friends try to help when you have problems and this may be sufficient.
-Sometimes, however, you may need to talk things over with someone uninvolved in your life, someone who is skilled in counselling, to help you to overcome your difficulties.
+Sometimes it is necessary to work on your problems and goals with someone who is uninvolved in your life, a skilled professional.

-Counselling offers an opportunity for you to discuss and explore anything which is troubling you with a qualified Counsellor.
-I am able to offer a safe, confidential and non-judgemental space to you so that you can try to understand what you are feeling.
-You could learn about the triggers to your feelings and develop ways of coping when you are finding life difficult.
-Crucially you will be able to explore ways that you could make some changes to live in a more satisfying way.
+Counselling offers an opportunity for you to discuss, explore and work through anything which is troubling you with a qualified Counsellor.
+It might involve concerns about your relationships, life in general, work or if you are a student, an assignment, thesis or viva.
+We will work on the things which are causing difficulties for you in a safe, confidential and non-judgemental space at a pace that suits you.
+You will be able to explore ways that you could make some changes to live in a more satisfying way.

 Counselling is not just for resolving problems.
-Counselling can also help you to realise your potential and can be used for personal development, for example to improve or change your career prospects or to explore your personal and professional goals.
+It can transform your life.
+Counselling can help you to realise your potential and can be used for personal development, for example to improve or change your career prospects or to explore your personal and professional goals.
 It can help you decide what you want out of life.

-An important factor in the success of counselling is the therapeutic relationship the client and counsellor develop.
-If you feel that you can’t talk to your Counsellor or feel persistently misunderstood then it is unlikely that the counselling will progress.
-It is, therefore, important to find the right Counsellor for you.
+An important factor in the success of therapy is the therapeutic relationship the client and therapist develop.
+If you feel that you can’t talk to your therapist or feel persistently misunderstood then it is unlikely that the therapy will progress.
+It is, therefore, important to find the right therapist for you.
 I am happy to talk to you and answer any questions you may have about counselling and the way I work or my experience and qualifications so that you can decide if you would like to work with me.

 *Pybis et al. (2017)